drexjj/sBITX-toolbox64/README.md

 - sBITX EZ Data: Application to manage configuration backups.
 - sBITX Macro Manager: An application to create, edit, and copy macros using predefined macros.
 - sBITX Log Exporter: An application that allows logs to be selected and downloaded in ADIF.
-- sBITX USB Headset Controller: An application that allow you to use USB audio devices like a headset, headphones, or microphone.
+- sBITX USB Headset Controller: An application that allows you to use USB audio devices like a headset, headphones, or microphone.

 **Please note that this version of sBITX-toolbox is currently compiled as a 64bit application.
 We offer a 32bit version [HERE](https://github.com/drexjj/sBITX-toolbox).**